ZEISS Microscopy Knowledge Base

 2. Set the active cursor mode as following (mandatory):

-Cursor mode icons with white arrow, magnifier, move cross, and highlighted black pointer icon with red curved arrow.
+Toolbar with white arrow, magnifier, move arrows, and black pointer highlighted; red curved arrow points from white arrow to black pointer

 3. Switch back to the white arrow if you need to interact with the volume.

-Interface showing 'Volume:' checkbox and 'Maximum Intensity' dropdown menu.
+UI control labeled 'Volume:' with an unchecked checkbox and a 'Maximum Intensity' dropdown

 Note: The volume visualization can be disabled if necessary (only in 4D view mode).